RickStrahl/MarkdownMonster/README.md

 * Message Board message entry
 * Application text entry for formatted text

-Personally I use Markdown for my Webblog, my MessageBoard, of course on GitHub and in a number of applications that have freeform text fields that allow for formatted text - for example in our Webstore product descriptions are in Markdown.
+Personally I use Markdown for my Weblog, my message board, of course on GitHub and in a number of applications that have free form text fields that allow for formatted text - for example in our Webstore product descriptions are in Markdown.

 Having an editor that gets out of your way, yet provides a few helpful features **and lets you add custom features** that make your content creation sessions more productive are important.
 The ability to easily publish your Markdown to any MetaWebLog API endpoint is also useful as it allows you to easily publish to blogs or applications that allow for meta data uploads.